B.A., Universiteit van Amsterdam; M.A., University of London; Doctoraal, Ph.D., Universiteit van Amsterdam

 Elizabeth Kimball Kendall and Elisabeth Hodder Professor of History

-African historian focusing on Somalia and Sudan; translator of historical and popular culture texts in Arabic and Somali.
+African historian focusing on Somalia and Sudan with a long-term research and teaching focus on Islamic and Middle Eastern history; translator of historical and popular culture texts in Arabic and Somali.

-My research focuses on changing Somali self-understandings, self-expressions, and cultural norms at three moments of history: the nationalist moment during which a national culture was actively fashioned (1960-1991); the sectarian moment of civil strife and clan violence (1991-present); and the moment of diasporic reconstruction, in which Islam and Islamism have gained prominence (1991-present).
-It draws on Somali popular cultural production, especially Somali popular song and oral poetry.
-My Women’s Voices in a Man’s World (with Maryan Omar Ali, 1999) analyzes constructions of gender in a wide variety of Somali oral texts, including Somali popular songs of the 1970s and 1980s.
-My most recent book is a co-edited volume (with Annemiek Richters) entitled Mediations of Violence in Africa: Fashioning new futures from contested pasts (Leiden: Brill, 2010).
-My chapter in this volume (pp. 24-75) is called “Making memories of Mogadishu in Somali poetry about the civil war.”
-A book manuscript about the Somali civil war in text and context is in progress.
+My research focuses on changing Somali self-understandings, self-expressions, and cultural norms at three moments of history: the nationalist moment during which a national culture was actively fashioned (1960-1991); the sectarian moment of civil strife and clan violence (1991-present); and, to a lesser extent, the moment of diasporic reconstruction, in which Islam and Islamism have gained prominence (1991-present).
+My work has drawn especially on Somali popular cultural production, including Somali popular song and oral poetry.
+Women’s Voices in a Man’s World (with Maryan Omar Ali, 1999) analyzes constructions of gender in a wide variety of Somali oral texts, including Somali popular songs of the 1970s and 1980s.
+In the volume I co-edited with Annemiek Richters, titled Mediations of Violence in Africa: Fashioning New Futures from Contested Pasts (Leiden: Brill, 2010), I have a chapter called “Making memories of Mogadishu in Somali poetry about the civil war.”
+Clan Cleansing in Somalia: The Ruinous Legacy of 1991 was published in 2013 as part of the Human Rights Series of the University of Pennsylvania Press.
+It was nominated for the African Studies Association's Ogot Prize for East African History in 2014 and is out in paperback.

-I teach African and Middle Eastern history, including survey courses on the history of precolonial and modern Africa, South Africa, the early and modern Middle East, and constructions of gender in the modern Middle East.
-I teach research seminars about women and gender history, African civil wars (e.g., Sudan), and African public and popular culture.
-After almost a quarter century at the College, teaching Wellesley students remains a challenge and a pleasure.
+I teach African and Middle Eastern history, including survey courses on the history of precolonial and modern Africa, South Africa, and the modern Middle East, as well as a course on Constructions of Gender in the Modern Middle East.
+I have taught a range of research seminars, including seminars about The History of Women and Gender in Islam, Civil Wars in the Sudan, African Public and Popular Culture, Port Cities of the Indian Ocean, and Large-scale 'Ethnic' and 'Religious' Violence Against Civilians in Comparative Historical Perspective.
+After nearly a quarter century at the College, teaching Wellesley students remains a challenge and a pleasure.